 The system reliability measure expresses the relationship between safety and asset condition.
-The rate of vehicle failures in service, defined as mean distance between major mechanical failures, is measured as vehicle revenue miles operated divided by the number of major mechanical failures.14 MBTA continues to invest and plan for a highly reliable, safe operation of its public transportation system.
-As the Authority introduces new vehicles across all of its modes of transportation this year and the following two years, it is anticipated that there may be a burn-in period for the vehicles that results in a decrease of reliability.
-As such, MBTA will strive to maintain the highest level of system reliability for CY2021.
+The rate of vehicle failures in service, defined as mean distance between major mechanical failures, is measured as vehicle revenue miles operated divided by the number of major mechanical failures.13 MBTA continues to invest and plan for a highly reliable, safe operation of its public transportation system.
+As the Authority introduces new vehicles across all of its modes of transportation over the next several years, it is anticipated that there may be a burn-in period for the vehicles that results in a decrease of reliability.
+As such, MBTA will strive to maintain the highest level of system reliability for CY2022.